 By utilizing a modern diversification approach, we believe investors are more likely to allow their strategies and managers the time needed to perform optimally.
 Remember, no strategy, manager, or investing style works well in all market environments.
 In reality strategies, managers, and styles/methodologies go in and out of favor in terms of performance – all the time.

-Instead of investors fretting about their portfolio failing to keep up with a particular benchmark such as the S&P 500 due to a strategy experiencing a period of underperformance, those using an MPD™ approach can rest assured that employing multiple strategies and multiple methodologies can minimize this risk.
-In short, proper diversification affords investors the opportunity to “buy and hold” their portfolio allocation for long periods of time.
+Instead of investors fretting about their portfolio failing to keep up with a particular benchmark such as the S&P 500 due to a strategy experiencing a period of underperformance, those using a more modern approach can rest assured that diversifying in a more modern fashion - by employing multiple methodologies, multiple strategies, and multiple managers - may help to minimize this risk during times of market stress.

 So, instead of a concentrated portfolio that is subject to the risk of a “singular failure,” doesn’t it make more sense to diversify that risk properly across multiple managers, strategies and methodologies?

-How to Develop an MPD™ Allocation
+How to Develop a "Modern" Portfolio Allocation

-Our team of investment professionals will then customize an MPD™ allocation designed to meet your needs, objectives and risk tolerance.
+This is the easy part.
+Our team of investment professionals will customize an allocation designed to meet your needs, objectives and risk tolerance.